Heterogeneous Treatment Effects in Social Networks: Related work

-There is rich literature on statistical tests for hypothesis testing (e.g., \cite{snyder1978hypothesis,shaffer1995multiple,list2019multiple,xia2017hypothesis,LAROSA201581}).
+There is rich literature on {\bf statistical tests for hypothesis testing} (e.g., \cite{snyder1978hypothesis,shaffer1995multiple,list2019multiple,xia2017hypothesis,LAROSA201581}).
 Snyder et. al. \cite{snyder1978hypothesis} proposes an approach for allowing people to test hypotheses about other people through their social interactions.
 Multiple hypotheses testing \cite{shaffer1995multiple,list2019multiple} focuses on examining multiple hypotheses simultaneously and includes a consideration of their possible interactions with each other, as well as their closure etc. One common hypothesis is that of heterogeneity in different studies.
 Therefore, many previous works have devised methods for heterogeneity detection (e.g., \cite{hardy1998detecting,crump2008nonparametric,green2012modeling,taddy2016nonparametric}).
 These works develop and evaluate tests that quantify the amount of heterogeneity in experiments w.r.t. the number of experiments included, the total information available, and the distribution of weights among the different experiments.
-As mentioned in the paper, we rely on the $I^2$ test for heterogeneity \cite{higgins2002quantifying,higgins2003measuring}.
+As mentioned in the paper, our test is analogous to the $I^2$ test for heterogeneity \cite{higgins2002quantifying,higgins2003measuring}. {\bf Effect modification} has also been explored in different contexts \cite{katsouyanni2001confounding,greenland1989ecological,knol2012recommendations,vanderweele2009distinction,vanderweele2007four,hernan2010causal,blot1979synergism,rothman1980concepts,saracci1980interaction}.
+Works such as \cite{blot1979synergism,rothman1980concepts,saracci1980interaction} have pointed at the relevance of effect modification to public health, while others \cite{vanderweele2009distinction,knol2012recommendations} focused on the analysis of effect modifiers.
+In general, these works do not propose a testing framework for effect modifiers that is specifically adapted to social networks.
+Multiple previous works has studied {\bf causal inference in the presence of social network} \cite{graham2010measuring,halloran2012causal,halloran1995causal,vanderweele2011bounding,aronow2017,shalizi2011homophily,ogburn2017causal}.
+These works address applications such as the study of infectious diseases \cite{vanderweele2011bounding, halloran1995causal} or behavior and, in particular, interactions in social networks \cite{shalizi2011homophily,ogburn2017causal, sobel2006randomized, vanderweele2011bounding,hong2006evaluating}.
+Our work, on the other hand, focuses on developing a framework for testing for causal effect modifiers in a network. {\bf Social network analysis} (e.g., \cite{sailer1978structural,knoke2019social,wasserman1994social}) focuses on gaining insights from social networks using graph theory and graph mining.
+One considered aspect is the structure of the network and the local neighborhoods of the actors (nodes) in the network.
+Some structures, such as centrality \cite{valente2008correlated,gest2001peer} and triangles \cite{granovetter1973strength,wasserman1994social} are of particular interest as they have been correlated with other semantic traits of the actors in them.
+In addition, there has been work on detecting the equivalence of actors based on their ego-centric graph \cite{everett1990ego,pattison1993algebraic}.